Today I’m sharing an easy way to update old pottery by dipping them in paint. I’ve also added greenery to my dining room for spring!

 Faux Greenery in the Dining Room

 I added some faux greenery as well.
-I wanted these two little crock pots to have a plant but without proper drainage (and my black thumb) I thought it best to use faux greenery.
+I wanted these two little crock pots to have a plant but without proper drainage (and my black thumb) I thought it best to use realistic faux greenery.

 Just these painted dipped pots and faux greenery have made such a huge difference to the dining room.
 I’m so glad spring is almost here!